HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/extensibility/accesscontrol.md

 ## Helper methods

 There are a number of helper methods available to perform common checks.
-Most of them can be found in the `KeepJnxSession`, or as static methods in `DocumentFunctions` check the JavaDoc for details:
+Most of them can be found in the `KeepJnxSession`, or as static methods in `DocumentFunctions`.
+Check the JavaDoc for details:

 - `Optional<Document> session.getDocumentByUNID(request.db, unid, DocumentScope.VALID_DOCUMENTS_ONLY)`
 - `Document validateDocumentAccessRequest(final Database db, final String unid, final DocumentAccess docAccess, final Optional<KeepRequestId> requestId)`